dom-rivera/dom-rivera/README.md

 I'm a passionate HR Associate from the Philippines.
 I enjoy data analytics, learning new technologies, and contributing to open-source projects.

 - 🔭 I’m currently a Graduate Candidate in Master of Arts in Psychology and a Full-time HR Specialist
-- 🌱 I’m currently learning R Programming, Microsoft Excel, Power Automate, Power Apps, and Power BI
+- 🌱 I’m always open to new learning opportunities from learning AI, R Programming, Microsoft Excel, Power Automate, Power Apps, and Power BI
 - 👯 I’m looking to collaborate on Human Resources, Organization Development, Data Analytics, Psychology, and Psychometrics
 - 💬 Ask me about Human Resources, Organization Development, Data Analytics, Psychology, and Psychometrics
 - 📫 How to reach me: https://www.linkedin.com/in/dom-joseph-rivera/